zhuqiangumd/zhuqiangumd.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my page!
 I am a Ph.D. candidate in electrical & computer engineering, advised by [Prof. Min Wu](https://user.eng.umd.edu/~minwu/) from University of Maryland, College Park.
 I received a B.S. degree in electrical engineering -- automation at [Zhejiang University](http://www.zju.edu.cn/english/) in Hangzhou, China in 2010 and a M.S. degree in electrical engineering -- automation at [Shanghai Jiaotong University]() in Shanghai, China in 2014.

 Research Interests
 ------